-Aquinas College is a Catholic institution of higher education in the Dominican tradition.
+Aquinas College is a Catholic community of learning in the Dominican Tradition with Christ at its center.
 The College directs all its efforts to the intellectual, moral, spiritual, and professional formation of the human person in wisdom.
 Students are formed individually and in Christian community so that the harmonious integration between faith and reason can permeate every dimension of their lives.
 Immersed in exploring the relationship between human civilization and the message of salvation, the College community embraces the Dominican imperative to preach the Gospel, serve others, and engage culture in truth and charity.